Which city is cheaper, Berlin or Stuttgart?

 These are the overall average travel costs for the two destinations.

 Should I visit Stuttgart or Berlin?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 Stuttgart is a large city in southern Germany, notably famous for being the headquarters to some auto industry giants such as Porsche and Mercedes-Benz.
 The population of the city proper is about 600,000 and there are two and half million people in the metropolitan area.
 The city dates back to the 10th century and today it is a large city that still maintains a small town vibe.
 The local residents are quite friendly and eager to welcome you to their city.
 They are also very accommodating if you do not speak German, so you can always expect a little help with translation if it is needed.

 Berlin is the capital and largest city in Germany.
 As such, travelers can expect typical European prices for everything from hotels to food to sights and attractions.
 While it's possible to experience this city on a cheaper budget, don't expect to get much without paying a decent amount.

 With a population of about 4.5 million, Berlin is a very international city that is well known for its high level of tolerance, an eclectic nightlife, an artistic vibe and many historical sights.
 There are museums, palaces and landmarks spread throughout the city.
 Despite having a significant amount of damage during the last few years of World War II, Berlin has been rebuilt with an interesting diversity of architecture styles.
 This is particularly true after the fall of the Berlin Wall in 1989.
 Architecture in the city represents many different historical periods ranging from medieval buildings through modern, glass structures.